 If you do have any symptoms or someone you have been in close contact with has had a positive test – please self isolate in line with the latest government guidelines.

-We will encourage respect of each individual’s decision on mask wearing and physical contact / hugs.
+We will encourage respect of each individual’s decision on physical contact / hugs.
 We will encourage the church to ‘ask before hugging’ and will ask the church to respect each individual’s choice regarding social distancing.

 View our COVID-19 Risk Assessment >